vekatze/neut/book/src/how-to-execute-types.md

 }
 ```

-doesn't contain any free variables.
+contains no free variables.
 We'll call a list like this a closed chain.

 ### Closure Conversion